KDCinfo/expired-to-be/README.md

   - Run Expired To Be in any browser as a Web App (in lieu of installing the Chrome extension).

 The Web App version of X2B provides for opt-in browser-level Notifications, or just visit the web app page regularly to check on your expirations.
 It also includes a custom Alarms interface.
 The code that runs the Chrome Extension is injected directly into the Web App and is the underlying face and brains of the Web App (2 apps; 1 source code).

+### 2.0.1

+  - Fixed error on initial page load with an active expired item.

+### 2.0.2

+  - Fixed issue with 'reset' button allowing for more than 10 weeks.
+  - Added GA tag.